gardener/etcd-druid/docs/proposals/multi-node/README.md

 - `StatefulSet` replicas
   - Desired: `n`
   - Ready: `s` where `s < n`
-- `Etcd` status members
+- `Etcd` status
+  - members
     - Total: N/A
     - Ready: N/A
     - Members `NotReady` for long enough to be evicted, i.e. `lastTransitionTime > notReadyGracePeriod`: N/A
     - Members with readiness status `Unknown` long enough to be considered `NotReady`, i.e. `lastTransitionTime > unknownGracePeriod`: N/A
     - Members with heartbeat stale enough to be considered as of `Unknown` readiness status, i.e. `lastHeartbeatTime > heartbeatGracePeriod`: N/A
+  - conditions:
+    - Ready: N/A
+    - AllMembersReady: N/A
+    - BackupReady: N/A

 #### Recommended Action

 Mark the `n - s` members (corresponding to the pods that are not `Ready`) as `NotReady` in `Etcd` status with `reason: PodNotReady`

-### 5. Quorate cluster with a minority of members `NotReady`
+### 9. Quorate cluster with a minority of members `NotReady`

 #### Observed state